schacon/redis-rb/README.markdown

 ## Differences from ezmobius/redis-rb

 * Connection is deferred until you use the library. a420731
-* You may pass `:namespace` to the initializer to scope all keys.
-73b9ae3
-* You may pass `:thread_safe` to the initializer to make Redis thread safe.
-1d0c44c
+* You may initialize a `Redis::Namespace` class for scoping all keys to a namespace

 I will continue to merge in changes from ezmobius/redis-rb.